innogames/xhprofui/README.md

     As small as possible (but still use existing frameworks and utilities)

-Here is a screenshot of one profiling page:
+Here is a screenshot of one profiling page (WIP):

 ![](screenshots/profiling-view-wip.png)